 |•||Dogs kept outside during extreme heat, cold, rain, snow, etc. with no shelter|

 |•||A house with an excessive amount of cats|

 |•||Cowering in fear or acting aggressively (especially when approached by the owner)|

 |•||Pets left in parked cars (during hot weather)|

-We respond to all animal emergencies involving sick and injured stray animals.
-For animal cruelty, we cover the cities of Phoenix and Scottsdale ONLY.
+We respond to all animal emergencies involving sick and injured stray animals except in the cities of Mesa, Surprise, Avondale and Peoria, who have their own Animal Control.
+For animal cruelty, we cover the cities of Phoenix, Scottsdale and Tempe ONLY.
 To report animal cruelty in other cities, please call the appropriate number below: